simdjson/simdjson/README.md

 - We support UTF-8 (and thus ASCII), nothing else (no Latin, no UTF-16).
 We do not believe that this is a genuine limitation in the sense that we do not think that there is any serious application that needs to process JSON data without an ASCII or UTF-8 encoding.
 - We assume AVX2 support which is available in all recent mainstream x86 processors produced by AMD and Intel.
 No support for non-x86 processors is included though it can be done.
 We plan to support ARM processors (help is invited).
-- We only support GNU GCC and LLVM Clang at this time.
-There is no support for Microsoft Visual Studio, though it should not be difficult (help is invited).
 - In cases of failure, we just report a failure without any indication as to the nature of the problem.
 (This can be easily improved without affecting performance.)
 - As allowed by the specification, we allow repeated keys within an object (other parsers like sajson do the same).
 - Performance is optimized for JSON documents spanning at least a few kilobytes up to many megabytes: the performance issues with having to parse many tiny JSON documents or one truly enormous JSON document are different.